Students & Prospective

 For information on genetic counselors and genetic counseling training programs, please download this helpful brochure from the Association of Genetic Counseling Program Directors: Who are Genetic Counselors?

-Practicing genetic counselors should feel free to use any of this material at career fairs or during school or community presentations to share their roles and expertise with others.
-Those considering a career in genetic counseling will also find valuable information here to guide them on their journey to a degree and career in genetic counseling.
-For additional information, download the NSGC brochure, Become a Genetic Counselor.
+Practicing genetic counselors should feel free to utilize any of the material on this site at career fairs, school or community presentations, or other events to share their roles and expertise with others.
+Those considering a career in genetic counseling will also find valuable information through this site to guide them on their journey to a degree and career in genetic counseling.
+For additional information about becoming a genetic counselor for your community, download the NSGC brochure, Become a Genetic Counselor.

 What do Genetic Counselors do?